- 1A small piece, part, or quantity of something: give the duck a bit of bread he read bits of his work to meMore example sentences

 on the bit (or bridle)

-- (Of a horse) ridden with a light but firm contact on the mouth, and accepting the bit in a calm and relaxed manner.More example sentences
+- (Of a horse) ridden with a light but firm contact on the mouth.More example sentences

 - It takes a lot of practice, but eventually you'll be able to advance to a faster trot and even a canter and still keep your horse on the bit without getting into a pulling match.